ernestolindo/my-dev-web-notes/Object-Oriented Programming/Design patterns/Factory Method Pattern.md

 ### *How to Implement*

 1. **Creator Class**:
-    - Defines the factory method as an abstract method or virtual function.
+    - Defines the factory method as an abstract method.
     - May also include some default behavior for object management.
 2. **Concrete Creator**:
     - Implements the factory method to create specific product instances.